 South Dakota v.
 Wayfair

 Nexus (economical or physical presence) is the factor which determine if a remote seller is obligated to collect sales tax on sales to particular jurisdiction.
-Before Amazon built distribution centers in most states, they used not to callow the sales taxes but now they do since they have physical presence or “nexus” in most states.
+Before Amazon built distribution centers in most states, they used not to collect the sales taxes, but now they do since they have physical presence or “nexus” in most states.

 Streamlined Sales Tax (SST)